Columns in MAUI DataGrid (SfDataGrid)

 • Manually defining columns

-To get start quickly with column manipulation in .NET MAUI DataGrid, you can check on this video:
+To get started quickly with column manipulation in .NET MAUI DataGrid, check this video tutorial:

 Automatic columns generation